7 min read

 The junk vocab filter

+We drop the known-junk strings at the data layer so they never reach the user.
 This isn't novel — it's just hygiene.
 But it makes the bank trustworthy.
 Every card you see is one the AI actually had something to say about.

 How a learner uses this now, end-to-end